gnanasai5111/DS-450/Java/README.md

   - **Final** ->	Attributes and methods cannot be overridden/modified.
   - **Abstract** ->Can only be used in an abstract class, and can only be used on methods.
 The method does not have a body, for example abstract void run();.      and the body is provided by the subclass (inherited from).
   - **Static** ->Attributes and methods belongs to the class, rather than an object.

+### Comments
+ - Single line ->   //
+ - Multi line  -> /*...TEXT....*/

+### Variables
+- variables are containers for storing values.
+String - stores text, such as "Hello".
+String values are surrounded by double quotes int - stores integers (whole numbers), without decimals, such as 123 or -123 float - stores floating point numbers, with decimals, such as 19.99 or -19.99 char - stores single characters, such as 'a' or 'B'.
+Char values are surrounded by single quotes boolean - stores values with two states: true or false